Wolfpack hold open practice, meet with media before Sweet 16 tilt vs. Louisville

 NC State vs. Virginia - AP Photos

-This past season, Gottfried earned his 300th career win with the Pack's 67-64 win over Virginia in the ACC Tournament quarterfinals.
-In 15 collegiate seasons, his career record stands at 302 -168.
+Gottfried earned his 300th career win with the Pack's 67-64 win over Virginia in the 2012 ACC Tournament quarterfinal.
+In 16 collegiate seasons, his career record stands at 326-179.

 Gottfried served as head coach at Murray State for three seasons, compiling a 68-24 overall record and 40-12 mark in conference play.
 In his first season with the Racers, Gottfried's squad advanced to the 1996 NIT, then made the NCAA Tournament in both 1997 and 1998.
 He coached Murray State to Ohio Valley Conference championships in each of his three seasons as head coach, becoming the first head coach to win three OVC titles in only three seasons.
 In his last season, the Racers finished 25th in the final AP poll with a 29-4 record.

 Prior to his stint at Murray State, Gottfried spent eight years as an assistant at UCLA (1988-95) and was on the staff when the Bruins won the 1995 national championship.
-Gottfried coached under Jim Harrick, and was an assistant along with current St. John's head coach Steve Lavin and current Washington head coach Lorenzo Romar.
+With Gottfried on staff, the Bruins made seven straight NCAA appearances and won a pair of Pac-10 titles.
+Gottfried coached under Jim Harrick and was an assistant along with current St. John's head coach Steve Lavin and current Washington head coach Lorenzo Romar.

 Gottfried is the son of Joe and Mary Gottfried.
 Joe is the former Director of Athletics at South Alabama before retiring in 2009 after 25 years.
-His uncle, Mike Gottfried, was a longtime college football coach and served as an ESPN college football analyst.
-Gottfried and his wife, Elizabeth, have five children: Brandon, Mary Layson, Cameron, Aaron and Dillion.
+His uncle, Mike Gottfried, was a long-time college football coach and served as an ESPN college football analyst.
+Gottfried is the father of five children: Brandon, Mary Layson, Cameron, Aaron and Dillon.